carstenschaefer/DrawerJs/README.md

 # DrawerJS

-DrawerJS is a HTML5 widget that allows drawing and writing on HTML5 canvas element.
-Supports mobile devices.
+DrawerJS is a HTML5 widget that allows drawing and writing on HTML5 canvas elements.
+Mobile devices are fully supported.

 It is a customizable WYSIWYG HTML canvas editor for freehand drawing and creating sketches with simple shapes.